wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-1.md

 To this date, the wiki remains to be our **go-to** place for engineering processes, security, standardization, collaboration, as well as the manifestos that started it all.

 ![CeS](../images/common-engineering-journal-1-4.png)

+A few months ago I became aware that there were plans to promote our informal common engineering system, to a more strategic common engineering team.

 ---